ShermanMatthew/ShermanMatthew.github.io/_posts/2026-07-08-predicting-customer-loyalty.md

 ![alt text](/img/posts/rf-regression-permutation-importance.png "Random Forest Permutation Importance Plot")

 <br>
-The overall story from both approaches is very similar, in that by far the most important input variable is *distance_from_store*, which is the same insights we derived when assessing our Linear Regression & Decision Tree models.
+The overall story from both approaches is very similar, in that by far the most important input variable is *distance_from_store*, which is the same insight we derived when assessing our linear regression and decision tree models.

-There are slight differences in the order or "importance" for the remaining variables but overall they have provided similar findings.
+There are slight differences in the order or "importance" for the remaining variables, but overall they have provided similar findings.

 ___
 <br>
 # Modeling Summary  <a name="modeling-summary"></a>

 The most important outcome for this project was predictive accuracy, rather than explicitly understanding the drivers of prediction.
-Based upon this, we chose the model that performed the best when predicted on the test set - the Random Forest.
+Based upon this, we chose the model that performed the best when predicted on the test set: the random forest.

 <br>
 **Metric 1: Adjusted R-Squared (Test Set)**